In the U.S.

 Slowly at first, and then with increasing commitment, the U.S. has recognized its responsibility to veterans exposed to Agent Orange in Vietnam, at the DMZ in Korea and military bases.

 It was not until the passing of Public Law 116-23 in 2019 that Blue Water Navy veterans, in particular, who served off the coast of Vietnam, became eligible for VA financial and medical compensation.
-Veterans who served in Thailand and elsewhere are still ineligible, without proof of exposure, for Agent Orange service-related benefits
+Veterans who served in Thailand and elsewhere, without proof of exposure, are still ineligible for Agent Orange service-related benefits

 The National Academy of Sciences